 WEIGHT: – 950gms

 The variations in blue and white pigments in Chinese porcelain are endless.
-During the early Ming period a blue cobalt pigment was imported from Persia and is referred to as Mohammedan blue which was considered superior to the blue pigments found in locally in China at this time, this was eventually phased out.
+During the early Ming period a vibrant blue cobalt pigment was imported from Persia, referred to as Mohammedan blue and much sought after.
+During the early Ming period the blue pigments imported into China became more expensive, mainly because of the attempted ban on foreign trade by general Zhu Yuanzhang (1368-98).

 A short interesting history of the Qing Dynasty